plance/wordpress-plugin-plance-my-maps/readme.txt

 - Add a single location to the map by specifying a valid address.
 - Display the map anywhere on your site using the shortcode: `[my-map id="8"]`, where `id` is the unique identifier of the map.

+Shortcode also supports the following optional parameters:
+- `width` – sets the width of the map
+- `height` – sets the height of the map
+- `zoom` – sets the zoom level of the map

+Example:
+`[my-map id="8" width="800" height="600" zoom="14"]`

 Perfect for contact pages, location previews, or any situation where a map with a single address pin is required.

 == Installation ==